-With funding from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Southwest Wetlands Interpretive Association (SWIA) is working with staff from the Tijuana River National Estuarine Research Reserve (TRNERR) and California State Parks on prevention and removal of debris from the Tijuana River Valley.
-The project team is also partnering with WildCoast to coordinate volunteer cleanups over the length of the project.
+With funding from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Southwest Wetlands Interpretive Association (SWIA) worked with staff from the Tijuana River National Estuarine Research Reserve (TRNERR) and California State Parks on prevention and removal of debris from the Tijuana River Valley.
+The project team also partnered with WildCoast to coordinate volunteer cleanups over the length of the project.

 What is the project and why is it important?

 Trash, plastics, and larger debris that wash downstream from Mexico threaten and degrade the Tijuana River Valley’s valuable ecological, cultural, recreational, and economic resources.
 During storm events, large amounts of debris settle in the Goat Canyon sediment basin, some of which accumulates behind large trash booms that were upgraded for greater strength and stability under a previous grant from the NOAA Marine Debris Program.
 Removal of accumulated waste is an important aspect of mitigating debris impacts, but source reduction is the most effective and efficient approach.